fybx/fybx/README.md

 ## <img src="https://raw.githubusercontent.com/fybx/fybx/main/compass.webp" width="35px" height="35px"> let's connect

 You can directly reach me from my [Twitter/X][llx], [Instagram][llinstagram] or [LinkedIn][lllinkedin] profile.
 Don't hesitate to DM me!
 For business or privacy-related reasons, e-mail me at [fyb@fybx.dev][llmail].
 My PGP key (`244CB7EB`) is available on [my website][llwebsite].
 Find me on other platforms with [Bento](https://bento.me/balaban).

----

-Impressed by the aesthetics?
-Elevate your profile with this template.
-Just follow [this quick guide](tutorial.md) and give your GitHub profile a subtle yet cool touch.

 [uni]: http://uludag.edu.tr "Website of my university"
 [as]: https://arbeit.studio